 ‘Pile!
 Pile!’
 Margaret came rushing into the room.
 ‘You need to rest; you had a terrible accident!
 Let me help you back up onto the sofa!’
 Unable to do anything else, too dizzy, his vision blurred, something pulsing in his brain and violating all measure of balance, he had to but obey his host, and assisted her as he could in getting himself back into his former position.
 Margaret insisted that he lay back and allowed her to make him feel better, and, Pile being unable to refuse, his host climbed up on top of him.

 Here he must’ve passed out again, for next thing he knew he was back in his bed.
-It was night-time, judging by the darkness of the room, and through the door he could hear voices.
+It was night-time, judging by the darkness of the room.
+The shrunken head watched him from where it dangled over the wardrobe, and through the door he could hear voices.
 One of them Margaret’s, but another belonging to a man.
 ‘And you’re sure you didn’t see anything?’ that other voice was heard asking, when Pile’s hearing returned someway to normal.

 ‘No!
 I’ll keep a look out, certainly.
 I know where to call.’